-Effective October 1, 2016, there will be no more Solo Paramedic incentive slots created and Solo Paramedic incentive slots that are vacated will not be filled.
+33.10 Effective October 1, 2016, there will be no more Solo Paramedic incentive slots created and Solo Paramedic incentive slots that are vacated will not be filled.
 Individuals currently filling a Solo Paramedic incentive slot and receiving Solo Paramedic incentive will be grandfathered in and continue to receive the Solo Paramedic incentive pay and be eligible to progress in accordance with the grandfathered schedule below.

-Mor nths of Service Non 7(k) Exempt 7(k) Exempt $\Theta$ 0-36 months \$10.80/day \$12/day $\Theta$ 37 - 72 months \$15.12/day \$16.80/day $\Theta$ Over 72 months \$19.44/day \$21.60/day
+Months of Service Non 7(k) Exempt 7(k) Exempt $\circ$ 0 - 36 months \$10.80/day \$12/day $\circ$ 37 - 72 months \$15.12/day \$16.80/day o Over 72 months \$19.44/day \$21.60/day

-The amount of additional pay for grandfather Solo Paramedic status shall be paid biweekly as long as the employee maintains their solo paramedic status.
+The amount of additional pay for grandfather Solo Paramedic status shall be paid bi-weekly as long as the employee maintains their solo paramedic status.

-- 33.121 When needed to staff ALS stations and/or apparatus, the County may assign qualified individuals to work as the ALS lead.
+33.11 When needed to staff ALS stations and/or apparatus, the County may assign qualified individuals to work as the ALS lead.
 One ALS lead will be assigned per ALS apparatus.
 Qualified individuals are those individuals who are grandfathered in and receiving Solo Paramedic incentive and those individuals who are approved by the Medical Director.
 Individuals serving as the ALS lead, who are not already receiving Solo Paramedic incentive, shall be paid \$1.50 per hour incentive pay for each hour working as the ALS lead.
 The ALS lead is an assignment not a classification.
 Assignment is made in the sole discretion of management and is not subject to equal distribution among eligible individuals.
-If qualified by the Medical Director, the employee may not reject the assignment. - 33.132 The County shall make available up to \$50,000 10,000 per fiscal year for the purpose of reimbursing employees for tuition expenses.
+If qualified by the Medical Director, the employee may not reject the assignment.

+33.12\The County shall make available up to \$10,000 per fiscal year for the purpose of reimbursing employees for tuition expenses.
 Reimbursements shall be evaluated and approved based on the criteria below on a first come, first serve basis.
 Only the cost paid for tuition based on the grade criteria below will be eligible for reimbursement.
-The courses for eligibility MUST be assigned a course number by the State Fire Marshal or be related to the program of fire or EMS related services.
-Elective courses and general education courses are not eligible. - A. The employees must first receive written approval prior to taking the course. - B. Must have 3 years of service with Indian River County Fire Rescue Division.
+The courses for eligibility MUST be related to the program of fire or EMS related services.
+Elective courses and general education courses are not eligible.

-C. Must execute a payback agreement with the County.

-I. If the employee leaves employment within two (2) years, they will be required to repay the entire cost of reimbursement.
+- A. The employees must first received written approval prior to taking the course. - B. Must have 3 years of service with Indian River County Fire Rescue Division. - C. Must execute a payback agreement with the County. - 1.
+If the employee leaves employment within two (2) years, they will be required to repay the entire cost of reimbursement.